-The mission of the Chicago Conservation Corps is to recruit, train and support a network of volunteers who work together to improve the quality of life in our neighborhoods and schools through environmental service projects that protect our water, clean our air, restore our land and save energy.
+The mission of the Chicago Conservation Corps is to recruit, train and support a network of volunteers who work together to improve the quality of life in our neighborhoods through environmental and sustainability service projects that protect our water, clean our air, restore our land and save energy.

 C3 is an initiative of the Peggy Notebaert Nature Museum, which – in collaboration with partner organizations – supports C3 Leaders by providing training, technical assistance, and resources.

-Participate in hands-on demonstrations, “big picture” talks from experts, open discussions, case-studies, small group working sessions; these are all ways to explore Chicago’s most sustainability issues and what you can do about them.
+Participate in hands-on demonstrations, “big picture” talks from experts, open discussions, case-studies, small group working sessions; these are all ways to explore Chicago’s sustainability issues and what you can do about them.
 In addition to exploring the issues, Leaders will work alone and in groups during the training course to develop their Leader Project and network with fellow Leaders.

 Even those who already have a good understanding of sustainability issues will learn new things in this course.
 Special attention is given to teaching grassroots community organizing skills.
 Experts share their real-world experience with you, making important connections for future action.

 The training course consists of: